-There are three major categories of supply water: potable (untreated) water, softened potable water, and demineralized [deionized (DI) or reverse osmosis (RO)] water.
+There are three major categories of supply water: potable (untreated) water, softened potable water, and demineralized (deionized [DI] or reverse osmosis [RO]) water.
 Either the application or the humidifier may require a certain water type; consult the humidifier manufacturer's literature.

 In areas with water having a high mineral content, precipitated solids may be a problem: they can clog nozzles, tubes, evaporative elements, and controls.
-In addition, solids allowed to enter the air-stream via mist leave a fine layer of white dust over furniture, floors, and carpets.
-Some wetted-media humidifiers bleed off and replace some or all of the water passing through the element to reduce the concentration of salts in the recirculating water.
+In addition, solids allowed to enter the airstream via mist leave a fine layer of white dust over furniture, floors, and carpets.

+Many humidifiers may bleed off or actively replace some or all of the water passing through the equipment to reduce the concentration of salts in the recirculating water.
+This allows for less frequent maintenance at the cost of increased water usage.